progin2037/water_supply_forecast_rodeo_competition/README.md

 		2. Use cds_downloads.py (https://github.com/progin2037/water_supply_forecast_rodeo_competition/blob/main/cds_downloads.py).
 This way, it will be harder to keep track of already downloaded data.
 6. Run data_processing.py.
 7. Run model_params.py.
-8. [OPTIONAL] Run distribution_estimates.py.
+8. [Optional] Run distribution_estimates.py.
 Output from this script is already saved in this repository in data/distr, as running the script takes about 4-6 hours.
 9. Run model_training.py.